 International Lucky Charms

 Throughout history civilizations have turned to symbols and inanimate objects as representing good luck, good health and generating wealth, much of which is still present in today’s international societies.
 Each country has its own good luck charm, some are more well-known than others, and some of them may surprise you.
-Join us as we journey around the world exploring the lucky charms that could increase your chances of winning the lottery.
+Join us as we journey around the world exploring the lucky charms that could increase your chances of winning the next time you buy lottery online.

 Four-leaf clover, Ireland